 The following materials are required for admission to graduate programs at FXUA.
-All materials must be submitted in English or accompanied by an official third-party translation, unless otherwise noted.
+All materials must be submitted in English or accompanied by an official third-party translation by a credentialed translator recognized by the American Translators Association, unless otherwise noted.
 By submitting materials for consideration, applicants are attesting to the validity of these materials.